Wednesday 28 August 2019

 Experience is everything

-Presented by Sue Solly, Spatial Planning Director, Experience Design, Deloitte Digital
+Sue Solly, Spatial Planning Director, Experience Design, Deloitte Digital

 Experience is everything – it creates meaning, embeds memories, transforms our perceptions and behaviours.
 What we experience today is what we become tomorrow.
 It’s how we learn.
 Therefore, in a world where the nature of work and workers is rapidly changing, developing a holistic employee experience that optimizes physical, digital and service touchpoints will become increasingly important for organizations seeking cultural alignment, talent retention and data-led decision-making in their future workplace.
 Sue will discuss how a human-centred experience design-led approach can improve workplace performance and de-risk investment alongside key considerations to ensure a successful experiential design outcome.
 Because, when designing experience, every detail matters.

-Presented by Primo Orpilla, Co-founder, Studio O+A
+Primo Orpilla, Co-founder, Studio O+A

 Every modern office is an ecosystem of interconnected activities — some in harmony, others in conflict — all requiring designated spaces.
 For twenty-eight years Studio O+A has pulled those spaces together by creating unique design stories.
 Every company has a history; every site a meaningful relationship to its neighbourhood or its city; every CEO a passion that led to founding the company.
 All these elements contribute to keeping a corporate ecosystem healthy by making every inhabitant part of a larger narrative and every space a logical outgrowth of the client’s roots and culture.